Improve Your Safety with Blind Spot Detection | Learn How It Works

 What is blind spot detection in ADAS?

-Blind spot detection is an advanced driver assistance system (ADAS) feature that uses sensors or cameras to detect vehicles or objects in a driver's blind spot.
+Blind spot detection is an advanced driver assistance system (ADAS) feature that uses sensors and/or cameras to monitor areas alongside the vehicle that may not be easily visible to the driver.
 The blind spot is the area on the side of the car that the driver can not see when looking in the rearview mirror or side-view mirror.

 How does blind spot detection work?